makoffee/SaaS-MarketingSite-Template/src/docs/cleanup-notes.md

-# Project Cleanup Notes for Developers
+# Production Cleanup Complete

-## Files Removed

-The following unused/generic files have been removed from the project:

-**Deleted Files:**
-- `/imports/svg-6lasejgvip.ts` - Unused SVG imports from Figma (not referenced anywhere)
-- `/styles/fonts-alternative.css` - Unused alternative font configuration
+## Code Review & Cleanup (2024)

+All console.log statements, debug code, and excessive comments have been removed.
+The codebase is production-ready.

-## Protected Files (Cannot be Deleted)
+## Protected System Files

-The following files are Figma Make system files.
-While they're not project-specific, they cannot be removed through the current interface:
+The following Figma Make system files cannot be deleted:

-**Figma Make System Files:**
-- `/Attributions.md` - Generic attribution file for shadcn/ui and Unsplash
+- `/Attributions.md` - Generic attribution for shadcn/ui and Unsplash
-- `/components/figma/ImageWithFallback.tsx` - Figma Make utility component (not used in this project)
+- `/components/figma/ImageWithFallback.tsx` - Figma Make utility component

-### Recommendation for Developers

-When migrating to Next.js, you can safely:
-1. Ignore or delete `Attributions.md` (it's generic boilerplate)
-2. Ignore or delete `/components/figma/` directory (not used in this project)
-3. Keep all other files and folders
+**Developer Note:** These can be safely ignored or removed during Next.js migration.

 ## Clean Project Structure